pau-dim/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 ### 2.4 Running the Sidecar Container

 To run X-Road Security Server Sidecar, use one of the images published in [Docker Hub](https://hub.docker.com/r/niis/xroad-security-server-sidecar).
-Alternatively, you can build container images locally using the [docker-build.sh script](../../sidecar/docker-build.sh).
+Alternatively, you can build container images locally using the [docker-build.sh script].

 ```bash
 docker run --detach \